andrasq/node-qbuffer/Readme.md

 Write the data chunks emitted by the stream into the qbuffer with an on('data') event listener.
 This is a minor convenience; handling stream errors is still up the caller.

+### buf.pipeTo( stream [,options] )

+Pipe records obtained with getline to the stream.
+Flow control is handled.
+The buffered data is chunked into records per the current record delimiter in effect, and written to the stream one record at a time.
+The default records are "\n" newline terminated lines.
+The piped records will be converted per the current setWriteEncoding() in effect (default `null` for Buffers).

+Piping continues until the stream is closed or is unpiped with `unpipeTo()`.

+Qbuffers always re-split the piped data, they do not support raw pass-through.
+To pipe data in bulk, eg fixed 100K chunks, specify an appropriate record delimiter `setDelimiter(102400)` along with the `allowFragments: true` option.

+Options:

+- `allowFragments` - also pipe any partial records at the end of the buffered data.
+  The default is to wait for a complete record before writing it to the pipe.

+### buf.unpipeTo( [stream] )

+Stop piping records to the output pipe.

 A Note on Piping